 - Address: 1 Uchisange, Takahashi, Okayama 716-0004, Japan

-- Access: From Bitchu Takahashi train station, you will need to take a shared taxi which costs 1,500 yen per person.
-There are only two departures every morning at 7:30am and 8:00am and you will need to book a spot beforehand by contacting this number – 0866-22-8666.
+- Access to Bitchu Matsuyama Castle: From Bitchu Takahashi train station, you will need to take a shared taxi which costs 600 yen per person (one way).
+There are 4 departures every day at 9.50am, 11:20am, 00:50pm and 2:20 pm and you will need to book a spot beforehand by contacting this number – 0866-22-8666.

 One of the cutest accommodation choices on this list, staying at Guesthouse YAWARA is like staying at your home away from home.
 Here, you will be treated like family, and the close living quarters will seem very cozy indeed.
 It offers free bike rental, free parking, and free Wi-Fi.